 Credit Report Provider AppFolio Must Face Class Claims

-The Court found that the Fair Credit Reporting Act is meant to protect consumers and prevent the distribution of inaccurate information about them.
-By requiring companies to disclose where they got their information, consumers can then contact the source of any errors so that they can be corrected.
-And by requiring companies to disclose who has requested the consumer’s report, consumers can then contact the people who received inaccurate reports to correct errors.
-Because AppFolio did not disclose this information required by the Fair Credit Reporting Act, Mr. Leo was unable to correct the inaccurate information in his report, and the Court concluded that Mr. Leo was entitled to pursue his disclosure claims.
+In refusing Appfolio’s requests, the Court found that the Fair Credit Reporting Act is meant to protect consumers and prevent the distribution of inaccurate information about them.
+By requiring companies to disclose where they got their information, consumers can contact the source of any errors so that they can be corrected.

 Terrell Marshall Law Group will continue to fight for class certification in this case.